An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: The Data

 \subsubsection{Limitations of the Data-Set}

 Unfortunately, the data-set has two important natural limitations.
-The first is that while we always know the realized value of the score $z$, we never know the precise point where each dart lands.
+The first is that while we always know the realized value of the score $z$, we never know the precise point $(x,y)$ where each dart lands.
 This was also true of TPT's data-set and led to their development of EM algorithms for estimating skill models.
 The second natural limitation is that when a player targets a particular region, e.g. T20, we do not know the exact point in the region at which he was aiming.
 This was not true of TPT since they used self-generated data where they aimed at the center of the DB.
-As we shall see, this limitation in our data-set leads to some difficulty in interpreting the skill models.
+This second limitation leads to some difficulty in interpreting the skill models from the second stage and in particular, raises the question of bias.

 There are two other limitations of our data-set that we can assume away.
 The first one concerns so-called ``bounce-outs'' which are dart throws that fail to land in the dartboard.
 A ``bounce-out'' occurs because of a poor throw or because the tip of the dart strikes the wire that defines the boundaries between the different regions.
 With a sufficiently sharp dart tip, however, this rarely happens and in fact only approximately 3 in every 1,000 darts thrown by top players were bounce-outs in the 2019 season.
 We will assume there is no possibility of a bounce-out occurring when a dart is thrown.